 - Is It Worth Suing After A Car Accident?

-- What To Do If Someone Sues You For An Accident
+- What To Do If Someone Sues You After An Accident

 - Contact An Attorney For Help

 Not every car accident claim requires a lawsuit.
-In most cases, suing after an auto accident is unnecessary.
+In most cases, suing after a car accident is unnecessary.
 If nobody was hurt and the other driver has auto insurance, chances are their insurance company will reimburse you for the cost of your repairs.
-In some instances, however, it’s a good idea to sue.
+In some instances, however, it’s a good idea to sue after a car accident.

 If you’ve filed an insurance claim that was denied, were offered an especially low settlement, and/or the insurance company refuses to negotiate, you might consider legal action.

 Compensation should cover your documented costs (such as medical bills and repair bills) as well as pain and suffering.
-Pain and suffering usually only comes into play if someone has been physically injured in a car accident.
-Typically, the worse the injury, the more you will end up getting for pain and suffering.
+Pain and suffering usually only come into play if someone has been physically injured in a car accident.
+Typically, the worse the injury, the more you will end up getting for pain and suffering when you are suing after a car accident.
 But exactly how to calculate pain and suffering can be subjective.
 It is in this regard that the insurance company is most likely to lowball you.

 How Long After A Wreck Can You Sue?

-How long you can sue after an accident depends on the state.
+The amount of time you must wait to sue after a car accident depends on the individual state.
 Every state has a statute of limitations for personal injury cases involving motor vehicles.
 Once the statute of limitations has expired, you cannot sue for damages.
 State statute of limitation lengths are detailed in the chart below: